 The Federal Noise Control Act of 1972 (Public Law 92-574) established that all Federal agencies administer their programs to promote an environment free of noise that would jeopardize public health or welfare.
 In 1974, in response to the requirements of the Federal Noise Control Act, the EPA identified indoor and outdoor noise level limits to protect public health and welfare (communication disruption, sleep disturbance, and hearing damage).
 Outdoor and indoor noise exposure limits of 55 dB Ldn and 45 dB Ldn, respectively, are identified as desirable to protect against speech interference and sleep disturbance for residential, educational, and healthcare areas.
 The sound-level criterion identified to protect against hearing damage in commercial and industrial areas is 70 dB 24-hour Ldn (both outdoors and indoors).

 The construction of the Project could create noise effects.
-Noise can be defined as a sound, especially one that is loud or unpleasant, that may cause disturbance.
 Certain activities inherently produce sound levels or characteristics that have the potential to create noise.
 There are two main categories of noise - community noise and job-related noise.
 Job related noise is regulated by the Occupational Safety and Health Administration ("OSHA") (Occupational Safety and Health Administration, Occupational Noise Exposure, 2024).
 The other category, community noise, refers to the combination of multiple sources of noise which may result in an overall unacceptable level for those living, working, or recreating in the area especially in noise-sensitive areas including residences, schools, hospitals, churches, parks, wildlife refuges, etc.

-The Assessment Area is in Clay County, Kansas within the city limits for Clay Center.
+The Assessment Area is in Sumner County, Kansas within the city limits for Wellington.
 Ambient noise at the Assessment Area consists predominantly of rural or natural sounds, as well as manmade noise from vehicle traffic traveling on local roads and highways.
-Furthermore, the site would be located adjacent to the City's water treatment plant and storage yard for surplus building materials and equipment storage.
+The Project would be in incorporated areas, including residences, located within 500 feet of the Assessment Area.
+Furthermore, the site would be located adjacent to the City's wastewater treatment plant.
 Frequent movement of materials and equipment are currently a large part of the community noise associated with this area.

 Under the Proposed Action Alternative, there would be a direct, short-term increase in noise related to construction activities.
 According to the American National Standards Institute ("ANSI"), average construction sound levels range between 80-90 decibels ("dBA") (ANSI, 2018) - this singular effect would be temporary, occurring only during daytime hours within the 4 to 6-month construction period.
 Post-construction, the ambient sound environment would be expected to return to existing levels.
-Noise from equipment (i.e., the inverter) and routine maintenance would only be audible during the daylight hours when the panels are producing power and would likely only be heard by individuals within the perimeter fence.
+Noise from equipment (i.e., the inverter) would only be audible during the daylight hours when the panels are producing power and would likely only be heard by individuals within the perimeter fence.
 Consequently, the Project would only cause temporary noise effects and would not result in a long-term increase to the ambient noise levels of the area.

 Under the No Action Alternative, noise levels would remain unchanged.
-Annual commercial row crop agricultural activities would add to the ambient noise level in the immediate Assessment Area.
+Annual commercial agricultural activities would add to the ambient noise level in the immediate Assessment Area.

 No mitigation measures are proposed since noise would be negligible during construction and virtually non-existent once the Project is operational.
-Noise due to construction would adhere to ANSI recommendations.
+Noise due to construction would adhere to OHSA regulations.